athomasoriginal/vim-alabaster/README.md

 # Vim Alabaster Theme

 > [!WARNING]
-> This is incomplete port of port of [Tonsky's Alabaster Theme] and many
+> This is an ncomplete port of [Tonsky's Alabaster Theme].
+I use this daily,
-> changes likely to occur in the coming weeks.
-Please do not use if you're
-> looking for something stable.
+> but it's not right just yet.
+Expect breaking changes.

 * [Features]
 * [Install]